fgolemo/cl-workshop-cvpr21-docker/README.md

 Make sure to change the contents of `submission/submission.py`, so that the various `get_method` actually return your method to use for each task (`get_method_sl` -> SL track, `get_method_rl` -> RL Track, `get_method` -> Both/Bonus track)

-For more details on how to develop methods within our framework and to understand how to leverage its functionalities, algorithms, and models, please check out [Sequoia, the library that this is all based on](https://github.com/lebrice/Sequoia/).
+For more information on the various CL Settings and Methods available in Sequoia, please check out [the Sequoia repository](https://github.com/lebrice/Sequoia/).

 ## Running the tracks locally: